 The best part of my recent trip home was getting a chance to see my family without all the additional pressures of the holiday season.
 Since I was there for a whole week and hubs didn’t come with me (at first to save money, and then because he couldn’t get the time off work) I got to have some in person heart to heart chats with both my parents, and my semi-prodigal brother as well.

 I’ve written about previously, my dad and I have gone through a rollercoaster of conflicts ever since the divorce, but I think we have finally come to a permanent detente.
 He and my brother…not so much.
 But in talking to them both I planted some seeds which I hope will bear fruit in the future.
 Fathers and sons tend to have combative relationships, and the issue here is compounded by the fact that my brother has all of our father’s stubbornness but also, all of our mother’s sensitivity.
-He was a quiet child, didn’t get into any sports until high school and even then he didn’t play football or basketball but soccer.
 It’s fair to say our dad just didn’t get him.
 He felt like my brother needed to toughen up.

 But Dad lived through segregation and went to Georgia State University just two years after it integrated.
 There were no Black nerds or internet in his day.
 The world was much harsher.
 And in the past couple of years I have learned more about how my Dad grew up.
 That doesn’t absolve him from responsibility but you can’t do what you don’t know.
 By any objective measure he did far better for us than his parents did for him.
 There were times I was disappointed, and my feelings were hurt.
 But nothing he did prevented me from becoming a fully functional adult so what’s the harm in forgiveness?